dibyajeet125/Employee-Attrition/README.md

 This project involves a comprehensive analysis of employee attrition using a large dataset of 1,000,000 employee records.
 The goal is to identify key factors influencing employee turnover and develop predictive models to forecast attrition.

-Key Features of the Dataset
+Key Features of the Dataset:

 Size: The dataset consists of 1,000,000 samples.

 Features: